edrobinson/DB-Table-Editor-Generator/README.md

 The tool uses a set of templates that it loads and does simple string replacement on embedded tags.

-As each template is needed it is added to the page being built using form_get_contents() and str_replace() is used to substitute the tags.
+As each template is needed it is added to the page being built using file_get_contents() and str_replace() is used to substitute the tags.

 The templates that are included use my own code style.
 Please read the templates and feel free to alter them to fit your needs.